Ivy Tutors Network Logo

 How is the digital ACT different from the paper ACT?

-Currently there is no difference between the digital ACT and paper ACT, though students who take the digital version may receive their scores faster.
-Beginning in spring 2025, however, the digital ACT will be one hour shorter than the paper version and the science section will become optional.
-The two tests will only be different for 2025, however, as the paper version will adopt these same changes in spring 2026.
+Beginning with the April 5, 2025 exam the digital ACT will be one hour shorter than the paper version and the science section will become optional.
+The two tests will only be different until September 2025, however, as the paper version will adopt these same changes starting with the September 6, 2025 test.

 How is the digital ACT different from the digital SAT?